 - you are a Crown servant employed outside the United Kingdom

 Your personal data

-We will look after personal information securely and we will follow the Data Protection Act 1998.
+We will look after personal information securely and we will comply with current Data protection Legislation.

 We will not give personal information about you and the other people in your household to anyone else or another organisation unless we have to by law.